Wondering how much you need to have in your bank based on your age?

 Then again, this is entirely dependent on your financial situation.
 Remember that personal finance is personal!

-How Much You Need to Save According to Your Age
+How Much Singaporeans Are Saving According to Age

-Personal saving refers to the amount of funds available after consumption and before the purchase of assets.
-Personal saving is not directly computed, but derived as the difference between personal disposable income and personal consumption expenditure on goods and services.
+Personal saving refers to the amount of available funds after consumption and before the purchase of assets or repayments of debts.
+Personal saving is not directly computed, but derived as the difference between personal disposable income and private consumption expenditure on goods and services.

 According to the latest salary figures from MOM, the following table shows the median salary based on your age (excluding employer CPF):